sez11a/liferay-docs/develop/tutorials/articles/documents-and-media/00-creating-display-contexts-in-documents-and-media-intro.markdown

 ## What is a DLViewFileVersionDisplayContext for?

-DCs always relate to one action (page, window) of the portlet.
-For instance, the `DLViewFileVersionDisplayContext` is responsible showing the details of a specific version (a `FileVersion`) of a document on a Documents and Media page.
+DCs always relate to one view of the portlet.
+For instance, the `DLViewFileVersionDisplayContext` is modeling the view that shows the details of specific version (a `FileVersion`) of a document on a page containing the Documents and Media portlet.

-The `DLViewFileVersionDisplayContext` renders context menus associated to each file in the *Files List View* of Documents and Media.
+An exception to this is the fact that `DLViewFileVersionDisplayContext` renders context menus associated to each file in the *Files List View* of Documents and Media.
 This is because the *Files List View* has no DC assigned yet.
 Once the *Files List View* has a DC, it will be used instead of `DLViewFileVersionDisplayContext`, and the shared logic (that decides which actions to render) will be placed in a common class used by both DCs.